zhan4839/reAnalyst/reAnalyst/Non-image  Processing/README.md

 - `process_debug_info.py`: Extracts information about debugging sessions.
 - `windows.py`: Extracts information about window focus changes during RE tasks.
 - `mouseclickmatch.py`: Analyzes mouse click data and screenshot data (in hOCR format) together to match each mouse click with coresponding symbol clicked on screenshots.
+- `featureAnalysis.py`: Analyzes keystroke data and screenshot data together to check any RE Tool features the reverse engineer has used and what they have typed while using these features.
 ## Prerequisites

 - Python 3.x